 Geriatric Evaluation and Management

 The Geriatric Evaluation and Management (GEM)* at Euclid Hospital is a consultative resource for older adults, family members, caregivers and primary care physicians (PCPs).
-It provides comprehensive geriatric assessment of an older adult's health issues, in the context of their social and family needs.
+It provides a comprehensive geriatric assessment of an older adult's health issues, in the context of their social and family needs.
 GEM also helps with access to appropriate community and private support, and provides education and information about common geriatric health problems and concerns.

 For more information, call 216.692.8876.